Sleeping with “Bar Women” in Siem Reap, Cambodia as a Way to Meet Someone (A Conversation)

 “Hello, I need your help!”
 The voice called from the other side.

-At first, she tried ignoring it, but the man on the other end wouldn’t go away.
+At first, she tried ignoring it, but the man wouldn’t go away.
 She was off the clock: this was her day to not help anyone.
 Eventually, though, she walked over to the door to figure out how to politely send him away.

 “Hello?” she answered.